 Jay Astafa’s work at 3 Brothers Pizza Cafe has been recognized by PETA not once but twice for his pizza prowess — 3 Brothers’ “The Works” pizza came in second out of ten for PETA’s Best Vegan Pizza in February 2015 and ditto April 2011.
 Astafa was the winner of Vegan Iron Chef in San Francisco in March 2014, and also appeared in April 2014 on Food Network’s Rewrapped.
 He’s catered for clients such as Russell Simmons, BET, LUSH, VegNews Magazine, Positive Tails, PCRM, Woodstock Farm Sanctuary, and Adidas.
 He also food styled for various movies and tv shows.

-Today Jay Astafa keeps himself busy catering events throughout the country and being the executive chef of Long Island’s only all vegan restaurant, 3 Brothers Vegan Cafe.
-In the future he plans to launch a plant based restaurant group, cookbook, and a cheese line.
+Today Jay Astafa keeps himself busy catering bespoke events throughout the major cities and being the creative force behind Long Island’s only all vegan restaurant, 3 Brothers Vegan Cafe.
+In the future he plans to launch a plant-based restaurant group, cookbook, and a cheese line.

 Read more about Jay Astafa and his catering co. and pop-ups in the media here.